jmumford/packaging-notes/sherlock_specific_help.md

 ## 5️⃣ Open VSCode and Select the `.venv`

 1. Open the Sherlock code server and set the workspace to your project directory.
-2. Wait patiently while Sherlock starts your interactive session.
+2. Wait while Sherlock starts your interactive session.
 3. Once it begins, start the session and create a notebook or open an existing one.
-4. Click **Select Kernel** at the top and choose the `.venv/bin/python` kernel created by uv.
+4. Click Select Kernel at the top and choose the `.venv/bin/python` kernel created by uv.

 > If VSCode doesn’t immediately recognize the `.venv`, restart the code server.
 Setting up `.venv` before opening VSCode usually fixes this.

 ---

+## 6️⃣ Running Jobs on Slurm with `.venv`

+To run a script on SLURM using the environment defined in your `pyproject.toml`, use:

+`uv run --project /path/to/your/project python path/to/my_script.py`

+This ensures the job uses the `.venv` created by uv, even when running outside VSCode or Jupyter.

+---

-## 6️⃣ Organizing Your Project
+## 7️⃣ Organizing Your Project

-I recommend this layout:
+A suggested layout:

 ```
 package-name/